Steinberg Floats Sales Tax Increase to Help Lower-Income Neighborhoods

 Steinberg also promises more transparency than when the measure first took effect.

-“The voters passed Measure U at the end of the terrible recession and what that did was allow the city to stabilize its finances, not really to grow or add anything,” he said.
+"The voters passed Measure U at the end of the terrible recession and what that did was allow the city to stabilize its finances, not really to grow or to add anything," he said.

-City council member Jay Schenirer says the increase will help communities like his own in Oak Park.
+City Councilman Jay Schenirer says the increase will help communities like his own in Oak Park.

 "It's helped us in our parks, if you look at the new playgrounds we have put in, the increase maintenance in our parks.
 You also think about the police services and fire services in those areas," Schenirer said.